xp44mm/Notebook/RxInAction/06 Controlling the observer-observable relationship.md

     .TakeUntil(mouseUp)
     .Repeat()
     .Subscribe(pos => line.Points.Add(pos));
 ```

 Great, you now have an application that draws a line, but it always adds points to the same line.
 A drawing application that draws only one line, reactive as it may be, isn't useful.

 What you want is to add a new line when the mouse button is down and have the points received from the mouse move added to that line, which becomes the current line.
 This is a side effect you need to take care of.
 Luckily, you have the `Do` operator.
 The following listing shows the complete application code that handles the drawing.
-As always, you can find the entire application's source code in the book's Git repo (http://mng.bz/IZ4B).
+As always, you can find the entire application's source code in the book's Git [repo](http://mng.bz/IZ4B).

 Listing 6.2 Reactive Draw application—full code